-To conclude, the Sub-Committee has considered this case on its merits and finds that there is not enough evidence (from either the written or verbal representations) to show an understanding of upholding the Licensing Objectives.
-For example regarding preventing public nuisance to others, the local people may not want to attend the event or hear the music.
+To conclude, the Sub-Committee considered this case on its merits and found that there was not enough evidence (from either the written or verbal representations) to show an understanding of upholding the Licensing Objectives.
+For example regarding preventing public nuisance to others, the local people may not have wanted to attend the event or hear the music.

-The Sub-Committee is of the view that the TEN does not sufficiently address the issues relating to the prevention of crime and disorder, prevention of public nuisance, public safety and the protection of children from harm and therefore the Sub-Committee DECIDED that the event would undermine the Licensing Objectives and should not take place.
-Therefore Mr Baker should be issued with a Counter Notice on the basis that the proposed Family Fun Day on 25 July does not promote the Licencing Objectives.
+The Sub-Committee was of the view that the TEN did not sufficiently address the issues relating to the prevention of crime and disorder, prevention of public nuisance, public safety and the protection of children from harm and therefore the Sub-Committee DECIDED that the event would undermine the Licensing Objectives and should not take place.
+Therefore Mr Baker should be issued with a Counter Notice on the basis that the proposed Family Fun Day on 25 July did not promote the Licencing Objectives.